Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 Cursor's Agent sidebar shows:

-Use this visibility to catch scope creep early.
-If the agent starts touching files outside the plan, you can pause and redirect.
+I use this visibility to catch scope creep early.
+If the agent starts touching files outside the plan, I pause and redirect.

 1. Commit before starting